chef/chef-workstation/docs-chef-io/content/workstation/berkshelf.md

 `-f JSON_FILE_PATH`, `--envfile PATH`

-: The path to an environment file (in JSON format) to which Berksfileversion locks are applied.
+: The path to an environment file (in JSON format) to which Berksfile version locks are applied.

 `--ssl-verify`